Correlate Disparate Data Points

 Ineffective Troubleshooting Team Collaboration

 IT workflows are complex, and a single response/request query will touch all supporting infrastructure elements: routers, servers, storage, database, etc. For example, an application request may traverse the web front ends in one segment to be processed by database and storage modules on different segments.
-This may require firewalling or load-balancing services in different on and off-premise data centers.
+This may require firewalling or load-balancing services in various on and off-premise data centers.

 IT departments will never have a single team overlooking all areas of the network, server, storage, database, and other infrastructure modules.
 The technical skill sets required are far too broad for any individual to handle efficiently.

-Multiple technical teams are often distributed to support various technical skill levels at various locations, time zones, and cultures.
+Multiple technical teams are often distributed to support various technical skill levels at different locations, time zones, and cultures.
 Troubleshooting workflows between teams should be automated, although they are not because monitoring and troubleshooting are carried out in silos, completely lacking any data point correlation.
 The natural assumption is to add more people, which is nothing less than fueling the fire.
-An efficient monitoring solution is a winning formula.

 There is an increasingly vast lack of collaboration due to silo boundaries that don’t even allow you to look at each other’s environments.
 By the design of the silos, engineers blame each other as collaboration is not built by the very nature of how different technical teams communicate.